Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transferred across the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory clock speed.
-In the case of DDR type RAM, it must be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transferred across the external memory interface in one second.
+The number is worked out by multiplying the interface width by the speed of its memory.
+If it uses DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

 Display Prices